8 Unbelievable Things You Never Knew About Web Design Trends

 - Large Typography

-Another trend that’s been floating around for quite a while but blossoming in 2020 is the lager typography on the landing page or the home page.
+Another trend that’s been floating around for quite a while but blossoming in 2020 is the larger typography on the landing page or the home page.
 Ecommerce websites and clothing brands are the ones embracing this trend more than others.
 However, any website that wants to make a statement or create a brand in the market should use large typography.

 Videos are the most engaging form of content, there is no debating this fact.
 Websites are using videos instead of text to communicate their message.
 A video message remains with the user longer than text.
 Hence, we can see more sites incorporating videos in 2020.
 Google also seems to favour websites that have video content.
 So, that’s a plus as well.